dbohdan/ferripaste/README.md

 ## Installation

-The recommended way to install Ferripaste is with uv.
+The recommended way to install Ferripaste is with uv:

-- Install the dependencies: uv, a CLI password manager (optional), ExifTool (optional)
+- Install the dependencies: uv, a CLI password manager (optional), and ExifTool (optional)
 - Clone this repository
 - Install Ferripaste: